Mr-Competent/Encrypted-Socket-programming/README.md

-# Encrypted-Socket-programming
+# Simple Encrypted-Socket-programming
-  Encrypted Socket Programming in python3 with pycrypto module
+  A Simple Encrypted Socket Programming in python3 with pycrypto module

 ## Install pycrypto module
   pip install pycrypto  (for windows)